 Storiel Entertainment is a production company based in Vancouver, BC.
 It was founded in 2022 by American-Canadian filmmaker Ariel Bond.
 Storiel produces original narrative content for film, television, and podcasts, as well as social media for small businesses.

 Ariel Bond (she/her) is a writer, producer and director.
 As a social impact filmmaker, Ariel's focus is adapting true stories that expose uncomfortable truths and act as a catalyst for change.
-In her directorial debut short film Rupture, Ariel transformed her traumatic experience with an ovarian cyst rupture into a cautionary tale about medical gaslighting, calling attention to the issue of the Gender Pain Gap or the gap in how men and women’s pain are diagnosed and treated differently.
+In her directorial debut short film RUPTURE, Ariel transformed her traumatic experience with an ovarian cyst rupture into a cautionary tale about medical gaslighting, calling attention to the issue of the Gender Pain Gap or the gap in how men and women’s pain are diagnosed and treated differently.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.